top of page

 8. Stage 8 - Aghagower to Croagh Patrick - 11.7 miles / 18.8 km

-The entire 181km route was walked in 10-17 February of 2024 for the first time in total since possibly as far back as the 16th or 17th century.
-Additionally, a group of multi-faith pilgrims will be setting out on July 21st of 2024 to be the first pilgrim's group to walk the tóchar since then as well.
-It is is our mission to help restore this sacred pilgrim's way on behalf of future generations of pilgrims and the people of Connacht.
+The entire 187-km route was walked in 10-17 February of 2024 for the first time in total since possibly as far back as the 16th or 17th century.
+Additionally, a multi-faith group of 21 pilgrims walked the entirety again setting out on July 21st of 2024 and reached the Reek on Garland Sunday (July 28).
+Our team's mission to help restore this sacred pilgrim's way on behalf of future generations of pilgrims from around the world and the people of Connacht.

 If you are interested in more information, please use the contact form below.
 Geospatial files are now available for download for both an eight day as well as a seven day pilgrimage from Rathcroghan to Croagh Patrick (via Castlerea).
 Use the contact form to request the geospatial files or click on the links below the YouTube video below on your smartphone to download the ArcGIS Field Maps application and the link for the routes.